jmtatsch/south_park_downloader/README.rst

-A little helper to download South Park episodes from soutpark.de
+A little helper to download South Park episodes from southpark.de

 * Free software: MIT license